martaaib/FGP_Marta_Ibanez/README.md

 ESCI-UPF and University of Cambridge (Department of Physiology, Development and Neuroscience).
 Sferruzzi-Perri lab.

-## For more information, go to: https://github.com/CTR-BFX/2020-Napso_Sferruzi-Perri  (private until  publishing of the paper)
+## For more information, go to: https://github.com/CTR-BFX/2020-Napso_Sferruzi-Perri  (private until the paper is published)

 # Repository content:
 ## Readme: